Finleap/engineering.finleap.com/README.md

 1. (Optional) Run the Hugo server `hugo server -D` (The `-D` switch forces building of draft posts)
 1. Open `http://localhost:1313`
+1. Pull the latest changes from the master branch.
 1. Create a new branch `git checkout -b yyyy-mm-dd/post-name` where `yyyy-mm-dd` = date (e.g. `2019-08-26`) and `post-name` = dash-separated post name (e.g. `my-new-post-about-kittens`)
 1. Create a new post: `hugo new posts/yyyy-mm-dd-test-post.md`
 1. Edit and save post - open `/posts/yyyy-mm-dd-test-post.md`, edit using Markdown syntax, and save